LaurenceCastillo/DS-340W-Group-Project/README.md

 # DS-340W-Group-Project
 ## Overview
-This repository contains code for predicting Chronic Kidney Disease (CKD) using various machine learning models and state-of-the-art deep learning approaches.
-The project includes a comparison of traditional machine learning techniques, such as Logistic Regression and Random Forest, with advanced deep learning models, TabNet and TabTransformer, specifically designed for tabular data.
-These models not only improve prediction accuracy but also enhance interpretability, making them suitable for critical applications in healthcare.
+This repository contains code for predicting Chronic Kidney Disease (CKD) using various machine learning models and deep learning approaches.
+The project includes a comparison of traditional machine learning techniques with  deep learning models, TabNet and TabTransformer.
+These models not only improve prediction accuracy but also enhance interpretability, making them suitable for applications in healthcare.

 ## Repository Structure
 Dataset (kidney_disease.csv):